rust-lang/rust/text/0000-epochs.md

 We'll wrap up with the full details of the mechanisms at play.

 - `rustc` will take a new flag, `--epoch`, which can specify the epoch to use.
-This flag will default to the current epoch.
+This flag will default to epoch 2015.
   - This flag should not affect the behavior of the core trait system or passes at the MIR level.
 - `Cargo.toml` can include an `epoch` value, which is used to pass to `rustc`.
   - If left off, it will assume epoch 2015.
-- `cargo new` will produce a `Cargo.toml` with the latest `epoch` value, including `-preview` epochs when applicable.
+- `cargo new` will produce a `Cargo.toml` with the latest `epoch` value, including preview epochs when applicable.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this